 Insurance premium tax is levied on insurance premiums at the rate of 8.5% and paid by insurance companies, unless the insurance lasts for at least ten years.

 Environmental tax is charged on carbon dioxide (CO2) emissions, waste disposal, lubricating oils and fluids, used tyres, and used motor vehicles.

 Motor vehicle tax

 Motor vehicle tax applies to all vehicles that are registered for the first time in Slovenia.
-The taxpayer is the entity that imports the vehicle from EU or non-EU countries.
-The tax rate depends on fuel range, engine power, and emission of CO2 and ranges from 0.5% to 31%.
+The taxpayer is the person that acquires the vehicle from abroad.
+The tax amount depends on the type of motor vehicle (tariff code), type of fuel, CO2 emission, engine power, and EURO emission standard.

 Water vessel tax

 The existing water vessel tax is imposed on:

 - vessels exceeding five metres in length that are entered in vessel registers, with the exception of vessels under construction